 Modern Warfare 3 fixes this somewhat with its new Weapon Proficiencies - the "Range" proficiency, for shotguns and submachine guns, increases the range you can still deal maximum damage with a weapon, and in the case of shotguns increases the maximum range their pellets actually go as well.
 Unfortunately, like the above Overkill perk, you can't use it until you level up the shotgun you want to use it with to level 23 - by that point you'll be good enough with the damn thing you don't need increased range.
-Unless you like the AA-12, which returned to this game (with terrible range only very slightly improved).
-Which is good, because the AA-12 is the shotgun enthusiast's answer to akimbo FMGs.
+Unless you like the AA-12, which returned in this game with terrible range only very slightly improved - which is good, because the AA-12 is the shotgun enthusiast's answer to akimbo FMGs.

 Call of Duty: Black Ops 2 fixes this better with the Long Barrel attachment, which has the same effects as the above "Range" proficiency but is the second attachment unlocked for shotguns, on top of a somewhat-longer Instant Death Radius overall which was never touched in patches - though if lag compensation isn't in your favor, it really doesn't matter.

 There's also an attempted aversion with the KSG in BOII.
 When it first appeared in Modern Warfare 3, it wasn't popular due to it's low damage capacity and very slow pump action.
 Black Ops II speeds up the pump and makes it fire slugs that are an instant-kill nearly to the very edge of the series' normal shotgun range.
 Handy, except for one single thing: the slug still vanishes after a few metres, so no long range use, even with the long barrel attachment.
 And since it only fires the one slug, there goes any real short range capability as well.
 In MW3, it was only good at close range; in BO2, it's not good at any range, especially against the fast-firing, high-capacity SMGs that dominate the small maps.

 Same for the Medal of Honor series, where the shotgun can't hit the side of a barn at more than 6 or so meters.